Deianira

 Primary Sources

-"I know well that the young girl's beauty has captured Heracles' eyes, while I, Deianira, am cast aside like an old companion no one looks at anymore."
+"I know well that the beauty of the young girl has caught Heracles' eyes, while I, Deianira, am cast aside, like an old companion no one looks at anymore."

-"It was not I who brought you death, Hercules — it was love; it was this blind tenderness that led me to my ruin and yours."
+"It was not I who gave you death, Heracles — it was love; that blind tenderness which led me to my own ruin and yours."

 "Nessus, mortally wounded by Heracles' arrow, told Deianira to collect the blood flowing from his wound, for it would serve as a charm to preserve her husband's love."

-"The tunic soaked in the Hydra's venom clung to Hercules' limbs; whenever he tried to tear it away, his flesh came with it."
+"The tunic soaked in the Hydra's venom clung to Heracles' limbs; whenever he tried to tear it off, his flesh came away with it."

 Key Places